CraftyCancer/ArgoCD/README.md

 - It monitors your cluster and your declaratively-defined infrastructure stored in a Git repository and resolves differences between the two — effectively automating an application deployment.

+## Installtion

+Installtion of Argo CD is straight forward, we use the below raw-manifest provided by Argo CD and deploy on our kuberenetes cluster.

+### Run the below command

+- Run the below command on your exisiting kubernetes cluster.

+**kubectl create namespace argocd**
+**kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml**